Information Storage in the Stochastic Ising Model: Storage for Superlinear Time

-We propose a coding scheme that decomposes $G_n$ into independent sub-squares, each capable of reliably storing a bit for $\omega(n)$ time.
-The decomposition separates the sub-squares by all-minus stripes of width 2.
-This disentangles the dynamics inside the sub-squares and enables a tenzorization-based analysis.
+To go beyond linear time, we propose a storage scheme that decomposes $G_n$ into independent sub-squares (droplets), each capable of reliably storing a bit for $t=\omega(n)$.
+Separating the droplets by all-minus stripes of width 2, we decorrelate the dynamics inside them, enabling a tensorization-based analysis.